philoSOPHIA: A Journal of transContinental Feminism

 Mieke Bal, University of Amsterdam

-Kathryn Sophia Belle, Penn State University
+Kathryn Sophia Belle, Independent Scholar

 Judith Butler, University of California, Berkeley

-Devon W. Carbado, University of California, Los Angeles School of Law
+Devon W. Carbado, UCLA School of Law

 Brittney Cooper, Rutgers University

-Roderick Ferguson, University of Illinois at Chicago
+Roderick Ferguson, Yale University

 Jack Halberstam, Columbia University